nopnop2002/esp-idf-uart2udp/README.md

 I used [this](https://sourceforge.net/projects/sockettest/) app.
 This application runs both a UDP-Listener (UDP-Server) and a UDP-Client simultaneously.

 - Listen from ESP32
 	Specify the port number and press the Start Listening button.
 	This application works as a UDP-Listener (UDP-Server) and communicates with the UDP-Client of ESP32.
 	![Image](https://github.com/user-attachments/assets/30bb42e3-6828-4926-bbe5-7f068ef4a052)
 	![Image](https://github.com/user-attachments/assets/c0ef903a-d0a8-4b68-b653-349fc01ac183)

 - Send to ESP32
 	Specify the IP Address and port number and press the Send button.
 	![Image](https://github.com/user-attachments/assets/f1d0002b-4f97-4ef4-8bf9-77eec030551e)
 	Instead of an IP address, you can use an mDNS hostname.
 	![Image](https://github.com/user-attachments/assets/5aafff5a-3bab-481d-b65f-98e3dc6fd25e)

-# Python scriopt
+# Python script
 udp-client.py is UDP-Client.
 udp-server.py is UDP-Listener (UDP-Server).